 Leg 2 heads north up Chatham Strait.
 From the light air near Angoon and Peril Strait to strong southerlies, even experienced sailors are challenged by the ever changing conditions.
 When the southerlies crash into an ebbing tide, the chop can be tremendous.

 At the northern end of Chatham Strait, the wind, currents, and three large waterways all converge near Hanus Reef, another place of confused currents and wind.
 Like the Brothers, races can be won or lost here just based on which side of Chatham a boat takes.

 The final turn goes around the oft photographed Pt.
 Retreat Lighthouse.
 Boats change sails and head into the home stretch through the busy and whale filled Saginaw channel.
 The crew begins seeing charter boats, whale watching tours, and pleasure boats as the work their way back to Portland Island and Auke Bay for the finish of one of the most rewarding and difficult sailing races.

 There is no question that the challenges of racing this course are not to be taken lightly.
 Storms can come up quickly on these waters bring with them gale force winds and a nasty chop.
 But idyllic sailing can be found as well; with sun filled spinnaker runs with an escort of whales, to beautiful reaches with a solstice sunrise.

 Any boat over 20 feet in length that meets PIYA Certification requirements can participate.
-There is a mandatory skippers meeting on June 6, 2021 at 1830 at the Northwind Architects.
+There is a mandatory skippers meeting on June 6, 2023 at 1830.

 Please review all the documents contain in the links below.
 Your signed entry form and payment must be received two weeks prior to the race.
 The fee for the race is $75/boat.
 Vessel inspections by a SEAS representative must be scheduled and completed one week prior to the race.
 You can contact the race coordinator here.